presidento23/Streaming_Search_Engine/README.md

 DRIVERS
 You can use which ever driver you'd like however I suggest running it in incognito mode.
 A chrome driver is default for this project

+Most likely broken now due to usage of xpaths for locatars.
+If you would like to fix it simply change the xpath function to search for class or id instead.